What Does a 4GL Communicator Do in a Honeywell L7000?

 By installing and activating a cellular communicator like the 3GL inside the Honeywell L7000, the system will be able to communicate with the Honeywell AlarmNet Servers that host the Total Connect 2.0 Service.
 The only other way to do this is through an IP connection.
 This requires installing either a Honeywell L5100-WIFI Card or a Honeywell ILP5 in the system.
 The L5100-WIFI will allow for local WIFI connectivity, while the ILP5 will allow for a hardwired ethernet connection.
 Please note that either IP option is not as reliable as cellular connectivity.
 There's always the possibility that the internet could go down or that a power outage could disrupt the internet.
 On the other hand, cellular service rarely goes down.

 The Honeywell 3GL has since been discontinued, as newer and faster cellular communicators for the LYNX Touch Systems are now available.
 These modules include the Honeywell LTE-L57A and the LTE-57V.
 These modules connect with the AT&T LTE Network and the Verizon LTE Network respectively.
 Both of these LTE networks are considerably faster than the AT&T 3G Network.
 It is recommended that a user obtains one of these modules if they are looking for cellular connectivity for their L7000.
-However, if the L7000 already has a Honeywell 3GL that is set up for alarm monitoring services, then it will continue to work just fine.
-Additionally, if a user manages to obtain an existing 3GL module, they can install it inside their L7000 and activate it for alarm monitoring.
+However, if the L7000 already has a Honeywell 3GL that is set up for alarm monitoring services, then it will continue to work just fine until the associated cellular network is shut down.
+However, a 3GL module can no longer be activated for alarm monitoring service.
+Please note that Firmware Revision 9.00.209 or higher is required to use the LTE-L57A, while Firmware Revision 9.00.201 or higher is required to use the LTE-L57V.

 Did you find this answer useful?